-The development of renewable energy sources in recent years and wind energy has been of great concern to many scientists because of the potential impact it may have on the environment, on fauna and especially on birds.
-There have been many studies and research which have led the EU to issue guidelines and reports on this growing activity.
-The effects of a WPP are highly variable and depend largely on many factors such as the specificity of the site, the habitats found in it and the fauna species and, above all, their numbers in the specific habitats within and near the installation sites.
-It is obvious that different categories of fauna species are affected to varying degrees by such projects, ranging from high to zero impact.
+The development of RES in recent years and wind energy has often concerned many scientists about the potential impact it can have on the environment, fauna and especially avifauna.
+There have been many studies and researches which have led the EU to issue guidelines and reports on this growing activity.
+The effects of an WPP are very varied and depend on many factors such as the specificity of the site, the habitats encountered in it and the species of fauna but their number in the specific habitats within and near the areas of installation.
+It is obvious that different categories of fauna species receive different degrees of impacts from such projects, which can range from large to zero.
 Many wildlife species are particularly sensitive and affected by human activities (Frid and Dill, 2002).
-Human presence in natural areas can lead to displacement of fauna species, forcing them to expend available energy to move to other parts of the habitat or to move to new habitats that are not as suitable.
+Human presence in natural areas can lead to the displacement of fauna species, forcing them to expend available energy to move to other parts of the habitat or move to new habitats that are not as suitable.

-The broader project area includes, among other things, habitats with obvious signs of overgrazing.
-The installation of an WPP involves the risk of increasing the human presence at the installation site.
-However, this impact is mainly limited during the implementation of the works, whereas afterwards, during the operational phase of the WPP, the human presence is negligible, and the area largely returns to its former character.
-In the case of the wind farm in question, the presence of the existing road network in the wider area is an important positive factor.
-As a result, the accessibility of the site will not be particularly affected by the installation of the WPP and will not be much greater than before its construction.
+The wider area of the project includes, among others, habitats with obvious signs of overgrazing.
+The installation of a WPP carries the risk of increasing the human presence at its installation site.
+However, this impact is limited to the duration of the implementation of the projects, while then, during the operation phase of the WPP, the human presence is considered negligible, and the area acquires the character it had.
+In the case of this wind farm, an important positive fact is the presence of the existing road network of the wider area.
+As a result, the accessibility of the site will not be particularly burdened with the installation of the WPP and will not be much greater than before its construction.

-The biggest problems (where they arise) from the installation and operation of WPP projects have been identified in the avifauna and mainly in sensitive areas such as areas that for some reasons concentrate significant numbers of birds (wetlands, places of concentration or transit of migratory birds etc.) or areas that are habitats of rare and sensitive species, without overlooking the potential impacts on other fauna.
+The biggest problems (where they are created) from the installation and operation of WPP have been identified in avifauna and mainly in sensitive areas such as areas that for some reason gather significant numbers of birds (wetlands, places of concentration or transit of migratory birds, etc.) or areas that are habitats of rare and sensitive species, without however overlooking the potential impact on other fauna.

-Studies and research to date have concluded that the main forms of impacts can be identified in four categories:
+Studies and research so far have concluded that the main types of effects can be identified in four categories:

-- Disturbance, which removes bird species from the WPP zone causing indirect habitat loss and is due to factors such as noise, visual disturbance, etc. - Collision, which kills or injures people by direct contact with the turbine blades. - Barrier effect (barrier effect) to the movement of bird species. - Direct habitat loss or change in habitat structure due to destruction or occupation of habitat used by the species prior to the construction of the wind turbine.
+- Disturbance, which removes bird species from the WPP zone causing indirect habitat loss and is due to factors such as noise, visual disturbance, etc. - 2.
+Collision, which kills or injures people by direct contact with the wings of wind turbines. - 3.
+Creation of barriers (barrier effect) to the movement of bird species. - 4.
+Direct habitat loss, change in habitat structure due to destruction or occupation of habitats used by species prior to the construction of the WPP.

-Assessment of impacts on key species
+Assessment of the impact on the main species